Turkmenistan entry requirements for Australia passport holders

 Frequently asked questions

-No. Turkmenistan does not offer visa on arrival for Australian passport holders.
-You must obtain a visa before you travel.
+No. Turkmenistan does not offer visa-on-arrival for Australian citizens.
+You must obtain a visa from an embassy or consulate before you travel.

 Official sources